-At Staff Australia, we believe that “networking” is more than just a 21st century buzzword
+"Networking” is more than just a 21st century buzzword.

 Network is simply defined in the Merriam Webster dictionary as: “an interconnected or interrelated chain, group, or system.”
 When done successfully, networking can give you the power to expand your industry connections, gain insights, and foster support from a like-minded community.
 Regardless of where you are in your professional journey, harnessing the power of networking can open doors to new possibilities and propel your career forward.

-Let’s explore 3 ways networking can help you get the job you want!
+3 ways networking can help you get the job you want:

 1. To Build and Maintain a Professional Reputation: